-Gregory Wolfe is Writer in Residence at Seattle Pacific University and the founder and editor of Image, one of America’s leading literary quarterlies, now celebrating its twentieth anniversary.
-He also directs the Master of Fine Arts in Creative Writing program at SPU.
-In 2005, he served as a judge for the National Book Awards.
-Wolfe has published essays, reviews, and articles in numerous journals, including Commonweal and First Things.
-His essays have been anthologized in collections such as The Best Christian Writing and The Best Catholic Writing.
-Among his books are Intruding Upon the Timeless: Meditations on Art, Faith, and Mystery, Malcolm Muggeridge: A Biography and Sacred Passion: The Art of William Schickel.
-Wolfe is also the editor of Bearing the Mystery: Twenty Years of IMAGE (forthcoming), and The New Religious Humanists: A Reader.
-A new collection of essays, Beauty Will Save the World, is forthcoming from ISI Books.
-He has co-authored several books on parenting with his wife, the novelist Suzanne Wolfe, including Books That Build Character and Bless This House: Prayers for Families and Children.
-He received his B.A., summa cum laude, from Hillsdale College and his M.A. in English literature from Oxford University.
-He and his wife are the parents of four children and live in Seattle, Washington.
+Gregory Wolfe is Writer in Residence at Seattle Pacific University and the founder and editor of IMAGE, one of America’s leading literary quarterlies.
+He also directs the Master of Fine Arts program in creative writing at SPU and has served as a judge for the National Book Awards.
+His essays, reviews, and articles have appeared in numerous journals, including Commonweal and First Things, and have been anthologized in collections such as The Best Christian Writing and The Best Catholic Writing.
+He received his BA, summa cum laude, from Hillsdale College and his MA in English literature from Oxford University.
+His current writing project is a book entitled The Company of Good Letters: How Erasmus and His Circle of Renaissance Christian Humanists Shaped the Modern World.
+He and his wife, novelist Suzanne M. Wolfe, are the parents of four children and live in Seattle, Washington.